-Note: There are many ways to heal be it getting professional help, self-healing etc. Depending on your situation if you’re also having some kind of adversity now, the words may or may not have effects on you.
+Note: There are many ways to heal, be it getting professional help, self-healing, etc. Depending on your situation, if you’re also having some kind of adversity now, the words may or may not affect you.
 When I said the encouraging words helped me heal is just one of my ways to fill up my mind with happy and kind words.

 Please don’t feel disappointed when the answer is no… I don’t use perfect words all the time.

 Sometimes perhaps I’ve said something unpleasant that made someone uncomfortable.
 You see, I kind of raised my voice when I spoke to someone recently regarding some issues.
 Luckily I was aware of it and did my best to use better words and tone of voice because ultimately, they were just doing their job.

 What would you say if someone yelled at you?
 Would you scream at them?

 It’s getting complicated if you were to do the same back at them…